 For me, these types of bags that may even fit something as big as a water bottle (Hello, Canvelle oversized fanny pack!) are a great way to keep the contents of a backpack totally in view if you’re in a crowded metro car or walking down a crowded street.

-Get 30% OFF sitewide starting NOW, with code EBF30!
+Get 15% OFF sitewide (no expiry) with our exclusive code HALFHALFTRAVEL15!

 Shop the sale